안녕하세요. 토미입니다.

 Let’s have fun learning a cheerful language, Korean.

-But you can do it, because you are smart and wonderful.
+But you can do it because you are wise and wonderful.

-I am so excited to see you getting the highest score on TOPIK and being the super master of Korean!
+I am so excited to see you get the highest score on TOPIK and become a master of Korean!

 그럼 시작할게요.